-We’ve developed this fact sheet to help women understand what treatment options exist, what the side effects and risks are, what evidence supports their efficacy, and how to adopt non-drug approaches to preventing fracture.
-We hope this tool will help empower women to have conversations about osteoporosis with their providers, make informed decisions about whether they need drug treatment, and determine which drugs makes the most sense for their unique circumstances.
+We’ve developed this to help women understand what treatment options exist, the side effects and risks, what evidence supports their efficacy, and how to adopt non-drug approaches to preventing fracture.
+We hope this tool will help empower women to have conversations about osteoporosis with their providers, make informed decisions about whether they need drug treatment, and determine which drugs make the most sense for their unique circumstances.

 First Line Treatments

 Bisphosphonates are commonly prescribed for osteoporosis treatment and prevention.
-The FDA has approved many bisphosphonates to prevent bone loss and fractures in post-menopausal women: alendronate (brand name Fosamax), etidronate (brand name Didronel), ibandronate (brand name Boniva), risedronate (brand name Actonel), tiludronate (brand name Skelid), pamidronate (brand name Aredia) and zoledronic acid (brand names Reclast and Zometa).
-Some are taken daily; others are formulated for weekly, monthly or yearly use.
-Bisphosphonates decrease the rate that bone is destroyed, a process called resorption, by stopping the activity of the cells that cause bone breakdown, called osteoclasts.
+The FDA has approved many bisphosphonates to prevent bone loss and fractures in postmenopausal women: alendronate (brand name Fosamax), etidronate (brand name Didronel), ibandronate (brand name Boniva), risedronate (brand name Actonel), tiludronate (brand name Skelid), pamidronate (brand name Aredia) and zoledronic acid (brand names Reclast and Zometa).
+Some are taken daily; others are formulated for weekly, monthly, or yearly use.
+Bisphosphonates decrease the rate at which bone is destroyed, a process called resorption, by stopping the activity of the cells that cause bone breakdown, called osteoclasts.
 This slows down the rate of bone loss.
-The drugs are also incorporated into newly formed bone and can persist in them for years, so the effects last well beyond the final treatment.
+The drugs are also incorporated into newly formed bone and can persist for years, so the effects last well beyond the final treatment.

 The way bisphosphonates are prescribed has changed as our data has improved.
-The National Women’s Health Network expressed strong concerns with the old “screen early, treat indefinitely” approach to osteoporosis that drug companies heavily promoted.
+The Network expressed strong concerns with the old “screen early, treat indefinitely” approach to osteoporosis that drug companies heavily promoted.
 This approach, which was routine in the 1990s and 2000s, led many healthy women to take bisphosphonates for long periods of time.
-In May 2012, the FDA expressed concerns about the safety and effectiveness of bisphosphonate use beyond 5 years.
+In May 2012, the FDA expressed concerns about the safety and effectiveness of bisphosphonate use beyond five years.
 The agency told manufacturers to inform women that long-term use may not be beneficial.
-This advice was based on studies that showed women who took bisphosphonates for 6 or more years had higher fracture rates and suffered more complications than women who took bisphosphonates for 3-5 years.
+This advice was based on studies that showed women who took bisphosphonates for six or more years had higher fracture rates and suffered more complications than women who took bisphosphonates for three to five years.

-Although many clinicians and pharma-sponsored education campaigns conflate prevention and treatment, the NWHN thinks that it is important for people considering bisphosphonates to understand how the effectiveness differs based on individual’s bone health.
-These drugs have been shown to reduce the risk of a hip fracture in women who have been diagnosed with osteoporosis because of a previous facture, or very low bone density.
+Although many clinicians and pharma-sponsored education campaigns conflate prevention and treatment, the Network thinks that it is important for people considering bisphosphonates to understand how the effectiveness differs based on an individual’s bone health.
+These drugs have been shown to reduce the risk of a hip fracture in women who have been diagnosed with osteoporosis because of a previous fracture or very low bone density.
 However, they have not been shown to prevent hip fractures in women who have been told that they have osteopenia.
-They do prevent vertebral fractures, including in women who have not previously fractured.
-It’s understandable that women may want to prevent vertebral fractures, which can be painful and debilitating.
-However, women should be aware of these drugs have side effects and rare but serious risks.
+They prevent vertebral fractures, including in women who have not previously fractured.
+Understandably, women may want to prevent vertebral fractures, which can be painful and debilitating.
+However, women should be aware that these drugs have side effects and rare but serious risks.

-Denosumab (brand name Prolia) is an osteoporosis medication that uses human monoclonal antibody.
-Approved in 2010, this drug works by targeting and inactivating osteoclasts to stop natural bone breakdown, or resorption, processes.
+Denosumab (brand name Prolia) is an osteoporosis medication that uses human monoclonal antibodies.
+Approved in 2010, this drug works by targeting and inactivating osteoclasts to stop natural bone breakdown or resorption processes.
 Denosumab is given in a subcutaneous (just below the skin) injection twice a year.
 This treatment is intended for women with severe osteoporosis who are at high risk of fracture.
 For those women, a common first-line treatment plan will include two years of denosumab followed by three to five years of bisphosphonate use.
-This is because the fracture-preventing, bone-density-building benefits that densoumab confers are quickly lost if not followed by several years of bisphosphonates.
+This is because the fracture-preventing, bone-density-building benefits denosumab confers are quickly lost if not followed by several years of bisphosphonates.

-The NWHN is concerned that for most postmenopausal women the benefit of denosumab does not outweigh the risks.
+The Network is concerned that for most postmenopausal women, the benefit of denosumab does not outweigh the risks.
 We recommend that women seeking osteoporosis treatment approach denosumab with caution.

 Two other hormones have been approved to treat osteoporosis: teriparatide and abaloparatide.
 Teriparatide (brand name Forteo) is a lab-made derivative of human parathyroid hormone (PTH), and abaloparatide (band name Tymlos) is a derivative of human parathyroid hormone-related protein.
-In the body, parathyroid hormone and parthyroid-hormone-related protein stimulate the production of new bone tissue.
+In the body, parathyroid hormone and parathyroid-hormone-related proteins stimulate the production of new bone tissue.
 The drugs mimic this activity.
 Both drugs are administered through injections into the fatty tissue, usually in the abdomen or thigh.

 These drugs have been shown to stimulate new bone formation and prevent fractures in women with osteoporosis.
-However, the absolute reduction in fractures in clinical trials of these drugs were very small, between 2-4%.
+However, the absolute reduction in fractures in clinical trials of these drugs was very small, between 2-4%.
 In addition to limited efficacy, these drugs have serious safety concerns.
-The drugs carry a label warning about bone cancer, or osteosarcoma.
+The drugs carry a label warning about bone cancer or osteosarcoma.
 This is because teriparatide caused bone cancer in animals during early testing.
-Other side effects include nausea, dizziness, leg cramps, dangerously high calcium levels and vomiting.
-The recommended length of treatment for these drugs is two years; after this point, the effectiveness of the drug plateaus while the risks increases.
-It’s also very expensive, up to $19,500 per year, and some insurance companies are reluctant to cover it.
+Other side effects include nausea, dizziness, leg cramps, dangerously high calcium levels, and vomiting.
+The recommended length of treatment for these drugs is two years; after this point, the effectiveness of the drug plateaus while the risks increase.
+It’s also very expensive, up to $19,500 annually, and some insurance companies are reluctant to cover it.
 Given the expense, the safety concerns, and the lower efficacy, teriparatide and abaloparatide are reserved for women with severe osteoporosis and are usually only prescribed when other treatment options have been deemed inappropriate or insufficient.

 Menopausal Hormone Therapy & Selective Estrogen Receptor Modulators (SERMs)

-Selective Estrogen Receptor Modulators (SERMs) are compounds that act like estrogen on some tissues (e.g. bone tissue) and have an anti-estrogen effect on other tissues (e.g. breast and sometimes uterine tissue).
-The Food and Drug Administration (FDA) has approved raloxifene (brand name Evista) to prevent and treat osteoporosis.
-Although raloxifene has been shown to reduce the risk of vertebral (spinal) fracture, it has no impact on hip or wrist fractures.
+Selective Estrogen Receptor Modulators (SERMs) are compounds that act like estrogen on some tissues (e.g., bone tissue) and have an anti-estrogen effect on other tissues (e.g., breast and sometimes uterine tissue).
+The FDA has approved raloxifene (Evista) to prevent and treat osteoporosis.
+Although raloxifene has been shown to reduce the risk of vertebral (spinal) fractures, it has no impact on hip or wrist fractures.
 The drug is also associated with serious risks, including life-threatening blood clots.

-Calcitonin (brand names Fortical or Miacalcin; not the same as calcium supplements) has been shown to prevent fractures of the spine but not of the hip and wrist.
+Calcitonin (brand names Fortical or Miacalcin; not the same as calcium supplements) has been shown to prevent spine fractures but not hip and wrist fractures.
 It is approved to treat women with osteoporosis, but its approval was based on weaker evidence than more recently approved drugs, and its use is not generally recommended.
-Women who take calcitonin must watch their intake of foods with high calcium levels (e.g. milk, cheese) as excessive calcium can be dangerous.
+Women who take calcitonin must watch their intake of foods with high calcium levels (e.g., milk, cheese) as excessive calcium can be dangerous.
 Calcitonin is administered through a nasal spray; side effects may include nasal congestion and nausea.
 Although calcitonin is technically still available, it is considered obsolete due to safety concerns and low efficacy compared to other treatments.